 The cause of volume depletion is corrected and fluids are given to replace existing volume deficits as well as any ongoing fluid losses and to provide daily fluid requirements.
 Mild-to-moderate volume deficits may be replaced by increased oral intake of Na and water when patients are conscious and not vomiting.
 When volume deficits are severe or when oral fluid replacement is impractical, IV 0.9% saline is given.
-Typical IV regimens are discussed in see Intravenous Fluid Resuscitation; oral regimens are discussed in see Oral Rehydration.
+Typical IV regimens are discussed in discussed in Intravenous Fluid Resuscitation; oral regimens are discussed in discussed in Oral Rehydration.

 Volume overload generally refers to expansion of the ECF volume.
 ECF volume expansion typically occurs in heart failure, nephrotic syndrome, and cirrhosis.
 Renal Na retention leads to increased total body Na content.
 This increase results in varying degrees of volume overload.
 In heart failure, the increased ECF volume results in decreased effective circulating volume, which in turn causes decreased organ perfusion leading to clinical sequelae.
 Serum Na concentration can be high, low, or normal in volume-overloaded patients (despite the increased total body Na content).

 An increase in total body Na is the key pathophysiologic event.
 It increases osmolality, which triggers compensatory mechanisms that cause water retention.
 When sufficient fluid accumulates in the ECF (usually > 2.5 L), edema (see Edema) develops.

 Among the most common causes of ECF volume overload are the following: